robert17/iotf-rtd/docs/libraries/mBed_C++.rst

   bool status = client.connect();

-After the successful connection, the Device client can publish events to IBM Internet of Things Foundation and listen for commands.
+After the successful connection, the device can publish events to IBM Internet of Things Foundation and listen for commands.

 ----